Health, Wellness & Safety

 In partnership with Governor Newsom, Parents Anonymous® Inc. recently launched the California Parent & Youth Helpline and Online Parents Anonymous® Support Groups in response to the Coronavirus to provide free trauma-informed, evidenced-based emotional support to Parents, Children and Youth in any language via calls, text, live chat and email.
 The California Parents & Youth Helpline operates 7 days a week from 8:00AM-8:00PM.
 Parents can Join a Weekly Online Support Group NOW through the website: caparentyouthhelpline.org.
 In this confidential setting, Parents address their underlying emotions and build resiliency to strengthen their family.

 Bullying and Internet Safety

-The West Covina Unified School District believes that every student is entitled to a safe school environment free from discrimination, harassment, intimidation, and bullying.
-WCUSD’s Anti-Bullying Policy can be accessed in each school’s office and in the WCUSD Parent/Student Handbook, which indicates the WCUSD Anti-Bullying Policy (English) / (Spanish).
+The West Covina Unified School District believes every student is entitled to a safe school environment free from discrimination, harassment, intimidation, and bullying.
+WCUSD’s Anti-Bullying Policy can be accessed in each school’s office and in the WCUSD Parent/Student Handbook, which indicates the WCUSD Anti-Bullying Policy.

 Bullying is one of the most serious and pervasive problems facing our schools.
 Bullying happens when a vulnerable person is repeatedly hurt, threatened, or tormented by another.
-Bullying can happen face-to-face, but it often occurs online where the bully feels untouchable.
+Bullying can happen face-to-face but often online, where the bully feels untouchable.
 Victims of bullying often experience low self-esteem, depression, and even suicidal thoughts.

 We are dedicated to creating a safe space for learning at all WCUSD schools.
 Each school has developed a comprehensive Safety Plan which contains emergency procedures.
 The Safety Plans are updated on an annual basis and can be accessed in each school’s front office.